Frances Frenaye

-Born in Lawrence, Long Island, Frenaye attended the Shipley School in Bryn Mawr, Pennsylvania, and went on to graduate from Bryn Mawr College in 1930, after which she went to Europe for six years.
+Born in Lawrence, Long Island, to a family of distant French descent, Frenaye attended the Shipley School in Bryn Mawr, Pennsylvania, and went on to graduate from Bryn Mawr College in 1930, after which she spent six years in Europe, mostly Paris and Rome.
+During World War II, she worked as an official for the Justice Department in Washington, and subsequently was a columnist for Italian newspaper Il Mondo as well as, from 1963 to 1980, the newsletter editor for the Italian Cultural Institute in Manhattan, where she lived for about 50 years.